mahitha09/SaveIT_ChromeExtension/README.md

 # Saveit-ChromeExtension
- A tool through which we can store different links.
-This tool is deployed to chrome extensions.
+SaveIT is a tool where we can we store all the links at one place!
+This is built to use as a chrome extension. check out the Demo here -